Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 ### 2.5.
 The Kanji driver can be installed at boot time

 A new boot key, 6, makes Nextor install the Kanji driver (the equivalent of `CALL KANJI` followed by `CALL ANK` in BASIC, so the driver is installed but the screen is left in ANK mode) before the DOS environment is loaded, in both MSX-DOS 2 and MSX-DOS 1 modes; this is what disks patched with `KMODE.COM` did.
-Like the other boot keys, it can be selected in the boot menu, set via the one-time boot keys mechanism, and inverted in the ROM (so that the driver is installed unless the key is pressed), either with `mknexrom /k:0040` or by using one of the new "KANJI_INV" kernel variants.
+Like the other boot keys, it can be selected in the boot menu, set via the one-time boot keys mechanism, and inverted with `mknexrom /k:0040` (so that the driver is installed unless the key is pressed), or via the persistent storage.
 See _[2.10.
 Boot keys and the boot menu](Nextor_3.0_User_Manual.md#210-boot-keys-and-the-boot-menu)_.

 ### 2.6.
 One drive letter per active partition/offline device at boot